maartene/DungeonCrawler/docs/TECHDEBT.md

 - Inspecting the map for features (`hasWall` and `hasStairsUp`, ...)
 - `World` contains three times the same check for movement and turning
 - `WorldUpdateSystem` is taking on too many responsibilities: moving party as well as showing maps.
+- Make a better initializer for `World` that allows us to pass in a map in a human readable form.